 The man's work timings were unclear and leaves were not allowed and there was poor communication, unrealistic expectations, and work pressure.

-When people start their professional life after studies, they are considered naive and inexperienced.
+When people start their professional lives after studies, they are considered naive and inexperienced.
 Because of this, many times, people don't consider the value of a fresher's time.
 A similar incident was shared by u/Whidog15, who had to quit his job just 3 days after joining it.
 His work timings were unclear and leaves were not allowed and there was poor communication, unrealistic expectations, and work pressure.
 He started the story with, "For reference, I just graduated college and went right into a job with decent pay, allowed occasional work from home, etc. About a week ago, one of my old classmates called me saying this company just had someone leave unexpectedly, and they needed the position filled ASAP."

 He added, "It sounded like a good gig, and was told it was a great 'networking' opportunity, so I dropped everything, packed up, and drove 9 hours to the city where the company is located.
 My friend was so excited that I was coming, saying she had been crying every single day from the stress of the person leaving and that having me there would make everything better.
 Pretty much the second I arrived, I realized I had signed up for a sh*tshow.
 When I agreed to make the drive, the boss said he would call me to talk more about the position, but he never did.
 All communication was done through my friend as a middle-man."